Gedania 1922 Gdańsk: Gedania Gdańsk

 Gedania was formed on 16 May 1945 after the liberation of Gdańsk using the name KS Gedania.
 After some initial success in the football leagues Gedania soon found themselves playing in the lower divisions.
 In 1987 the team was involved in a merger with MOSiR Gdańsk.
 The team experienced a second merger in 2003, this time with Flotylla Gdańsk.
 In 2006 the football section of the sports club left and changed its name to GKS Gedania 1922 in reference to the year the initial Gedania sports club was formed.
 The team moved to their new home in 2012, a sports and recreation complex at Aleja Hallera 201.
 In 2015 Gedania were promoted to the fourth tier finishing runners-up in their league.
 This was managed due to the team winning 14 of their final 15 games, and amassing a 13-game winning streak.

 Rivalries

 Having played in the regional leagues for most of their history Gedania's rivalries have been teams from the Gdańsk area, and as a result games involving the Gdańsk Derby.
-In the early years of their formation Gedania had a strong rivalry with Lechia Gdańsk, playing 9 times between 1945-51.
+In the early years of their formation Gedania had a strong rivalry with Lechia Gdańsk, playing 9 times between 1945 and 1951.
 The derby between the two teams was not contested again for over 50 years until the two teams last played in 2004.
-Since the turn of the century Gedania has been involved in more derbies, with the club playing Stoczniowiec Gdańsk 14 times in the league over 10 seasons from 2001-2011 and have played Jaguar Gdańsk in the league most seasons since 2012.
+Since the turn of the century Gedania has been involved in more derbies, with the club playing Stoczniowiec Gdańsk 14 times in the league over 10 seasons from 2001 to 2011 and have played Jaguar Gdańsk in the league most seasons since 2012.
 Another of Gedania's rivals local rivals are Portowiec Gdańsk who they first played in the 1970s.
 The two teams last played during the 2014–15 season.